zriyansh/signoz.io/blog/2022-06-22-kibana-vs-grafana.md

 ---
-title: Kibana vs Grafana - Which tool to choose?
+title: Kibana vs. Grafana - A Scenario-Based Decision Guide [2024]
 slug: kibana-vs-grafana
-date: 2023-08-30
+date: 2024-02-06
 tags: [Tools Comparison]
 authors: [daniel, ankit_anand]
 description: The difference between Kibana and Grafana lies in their genesis.
 While Kibana was built on top of the Elasticsearch stack, famous for log analysis and management, Grafana was created mainly for metrics monitoring, supporting visualization for time-series databases...